 Due to his riches, he could afford to build a luxurious palace and thus ordered the construction of separate stories – one for each of his five sons.
 The entire family dealt in gold and silver threads that were used in embroidering clothes and so, there was no dearth of money in the family.

-Once home to the Patwa family, today the cluster of havelis is occupied by the Rajasthan government’s art and craft department.
-Its beautiful architecture, creative mirror work, intricate carvings, lovely paintings, and its rich goldish yellow color is what makes this cluster of havelis a favorite among tourists and locals alike.
+Once home to the Patwa family, today the cluster of Havelis is occupied by the Rajasthan government’s art and craft department.
+Its beautiful architecture, creative mirror work, intricate carvings, lovely paintings, and rich goldish-yellow color are what make this cluster of Havelis a favorite among tourists and locals alike.

 The Jaisalmer Fort also goes by the name Sonar Quila (Golden Fort) as it rises from the desert itself and seems to become one with the golden hues of the sand.